News and rumors on all of the TV shows based on comics in the works (there’s a lot)

 The FX show features the character of Legion, aka David Haller.
 In the comics, Haller is Professor Xavier’s son.
 He also has multiple personalities, each with their own power set.
 His mood and morals also change as his dominant personality changes, which means he can alternate between being a good guy, an antihero, and a dangerous villain.
 In later years he became more good than bad, but he was never a true hero.

-Legion is overseen by Noah Hawley (Fargo).
-The first series consists of eight episodes.
+Legion is overseen by Noah Hawley (Fargo) and the first series consists of eight episodes.
 Dan Stevens (Downton Abbey) plays David; Rachel Keller appears as Syd; Aubrey Plaza (Parks and Recreation) is Lenny, David’s (sort of) friend; Jean Smart (Fargo) plays Melanie, a nurturing and unconventional therapist.

 Legion news and rumors

-- Legion will take place in an “alternate universe” from the X-Men films.
+- Legion takes place in an “alternate universe” from the X-Men films.
 That means it will be its own show, but it also leaves open the possibility of featuring well-known X-Men characters, but in different capacities (and with different actors).

 - To confuse matters, Brian Singer claimed that Legion will be part of the same universe as the films, but he seems to be alone in that opinion.

 - Despite announcing his retirement from X-Men, Patrick Stewart said he would absolutely be willing to appear as Professor X on Legion.
 That was just his proclamation though, not a plan.

 - The ratings have been good for Legion, although not as good as other FX shows.